-Figures 26-28 show some typical results of our system.
-Figure 26 shows some successful cases while Figures 26 and 28 show some unsuccessful cases due to failure of the integral projections and template matching correspondingly.
+Figs. 26-28 show some typical results of our system.
+Fig. 26 shows some successful cases while Figs. 26 and 28 show some unsuccessful cases due to failure of the integral projections and template matching correspondingly.
 There are several cases that can cause our system to fail.
-The first case is when part of the subject's hair is included in the skin region due to errors in thresholding the difference image.
+Case 1 is when part of the subject's hair is included in the skin region due to errors in thresholding the difference image.
 In this case, the system might get confused and detect the hair instead of the eyebrows.
-The leftmost and rightmost images of Figure 27 show some examples.
-Another case is when the nose creates the best dip in the lower band near-IR (see Figure 14(a)).
-Finally, problems are caused sometimes when the subject's eves are either closed or the salient parts of the eves are not visible (see middle image in Figure 27).
+The leftmost and rightmost images of Fig. 27 show some examples.
+Another case (Case 2) is when the nose creates the best dip in the lower band near-IR (see Fig. 14(a)).
+Finally, problems are caused sometimes (Case 3 and 4) when the subject's eyes are either closed or the salient parts of the eyes are not visible (see middle image in Fig. 27).
 This obscures the eyes and therefore makes it difficult to create a good composite feature image from which to find the eye regions.
 Overall, the template matcher reduced the error rate of our system by 2%.
 This demonstrates that most of the work is done using the simpler technique of integral projections, exploiting the near-IR phenomenology.

-Figures 29-31 show some typical results of the Identix system.
+Figs. 29-31 show some typical results of the Identix system.
 An analysis of instances where the Identix system fails reveals some interesting facts.
-It appears that most of the frames that give Identix trouble are frames in where the subject is not well centered in the image (compare Figure 28 with Figure 29).
-Moreover, the Identix system also seems to have a propensity for finding non-existent eyes (see Figure 30).
+It appears that most of the frames that give Identix trouble are frames in where the subject is not well centered in the image (compare Fig. 28 with Fig. 29).
+Moreover, the Identix system also seems to have a propensity for finding non-existent eyes (see Fig. 30).
 Our data set did not contain a large number of frames without any subject visible.
-From the observed behavior of Identix' system, it appears that its performance would have been much worse if the data set contained a great number of frames with no face present.
+From the observed behavior of